 A calm and prepared mindset can significantly enhance your GMAT performance, whether you’re taking the test virtually or at a testing center.

 If you’re testing online, ensure your internet connection and device are reliable, and arrange backups if possible.
-Set up in the quietest place in your home, inform others not to disturb you, and have all necessary materials—writing tools, whiteboard or paper, water, snacks, or glasses—within reach to avoid unnecessary interruptions.
+Set up in the quietest place in your home, inform others not to disturb you, and have all the necessary materials, such as writing tools, whiteboard or paper, water, snacks, or glasses—within reach to avoid unnecessary interruptions.

 For in-person tests, confirm your test time and plan your commute the night before to arrive at least 30 minutes early.
 Bring your ID and any required documents.